Wind energy and fossil energy: can they co-exist?

 REDUCING GREENHOUSE GASES.

-In the US, rapid changeovers have occurred at electrical-generators (power plants) – changeovers from burning coal to burning natural gas.
+In the US, rapid changeovers have occurred at electrical-generators (power plants).
+Changeovers from burning coal to burning natural gas.
 This is partly because natural gas is cheaper than coal, due to extra supply from shale gas successes since 2003.
 A huge benefit of this is that greenhouse gases emitted by burning natural gas are only about one half those from burning coal.
-So the increased shale gas supply has contributed importantly to the reduction of greenhouse gases, and this helps the US reach its goal from the Paris accords on climate change, signed in 2016 by over 100 countries.
+So the increased shale gas supply has contributed importantly to the reduction of greenhouse gases.
+This helps the US reach it’s goal from the Paris accords on climate change, signed in 2016 by over 100 countries.

 However, this advantage is somewhat diminished by the leakage of natural gas (mostly methane) from wellheads and pipelines.
 Especially, since for the same volume, methane has 20 times the greenhouse warming effect that CO2 has.
 In US gas fields, as shown in the next figure, methane emissions are steadily decreasing as producers continue to plug gas leaks.
 The gas leaks in a wellhead or pipeline are like water leaks in a garden hose.
 Small but can be hard to fix (typical gas leakage is now only 1-2% of that produced).

 The reduction in equivalent CO2 emission (see plot) also helps the US reach its goal from the Paris accords.
 The remarkable thing is that this reduction occurs while natural gas production soared during the shale gas revolution.
 But the vertical scale on the left of the figure seems to indicate the oil and gas industry still has a way to go.

 RENEWABLES AND FOSSIL FUELS IN TEXAS

 The following is adapted from National Public Radio.